A multi-fidelity approach coupling parameter space reduction and non-intrusive POD with application to structural optimization of passenger ship hulls: Introduction

-The novelty of this work is the incoporation into the proper orthogonal decomposition framework of parameter space reduction~\cite{tezzele2022aroma16} by constructing a multi-fidelity surrogate model~\cite{romor2021multi}, without the need of running simplified simulations.
-This is done by exploiting the presence of an active subspace~\cite{constantine2015active} of the parameter to reduced state variables map.
-This represents a new data-driven non-intrusive ROM, more accurate with respect to a more classical interpolation method such as Gaussian process regression (GPR)~\cite{williams2006gaussian}.
-In naval engineering multi-fidelity methods have been used in the context of surrogate-based design optimization for super-cavitating hydrofoils~\cite{bonfiglio2018multi}, marine propellers design~\cite{gaggero2022marine}, and the optimization of a NACA hydrofoil with an adaptive sampling method using stochastic radial basis functions~\cite{pellegrini2022towards}, for example.
+In naval engineering multi-fidelity methods have been used in the context of surrogate-based design optimization for super-cavitating hydrofoils~\cite{bonfiglio2018multi}, marine propellers design~\cite{gaggero2022marine}, and the optimization of a NACA hydrofoil with an adaptive sampling method using stochastic radial basis functions~\cite{pellegrini2022towards}, for example.}

-We use a Bayesian approach to perform discrete mono-objective strucutral optimization.
-We incorporate stability constraints in a weak form by accounting for the added mass needed to stabilize the affected elements.
-The optimization pipeline, thanks to its modularity, allows for different target function to minimize, from the total mass of the hull, to the manufacturing cost of the structure.

-This work is organized as follows: in \cref{sec:ironth_opt_pipeline} we present the entire pipeline; in \cref{sec:ironth_fom} and \cref{sec:ironth_rom} we describe the full order model and the reduced order ones, respectively.
+This work is organized as follows: in \autoref{sec:ironth_opt_pipeline} we present the entire pipeline; in \autoref{sec:ironth_fom} and \autoref{sec:ironth_rom} we describe the full order model and the reduced order ones, respectively.
 We introduce parameter space reduction with active subspace, proper orthogonal decomposition with interpolation, and how to combine them in a multi-fidelity autoregressive scheme.
-In \cref{sec:ironth_bayes} we briefly summarize the Bayesian optimization scheme we used for the numerical results reported in \cref{sec:ironth_results}, where we tested the framework on a midship section of a simplified hull and on a real complete hull.
-Finally in \cref{sec:ironth_conclusions} we draw the conclusions and some future research lines.
+In \autoref{sec:ironth_bayes} we briefly summarize the Bayesian optimization scheme we used for the numerical results reported in \autoref{sec:ironth_results}, where we tested the framework on a midship section of a simplified hull and on a real complete hull.
+Finally in \autoref{sec:ironth_conclusions} we draw the conclusions and some future research lines.